 The area surrounding the Birchwood Airport includes lands owned by a combination of MOA (west), Alaska Railroad Corporation (ARRC) (southeast), and private lands (Figure 2).
-The largest private landowners bordering the airport include Eklutna, Inc. (northeast and southwest) and Izaak Walton League (northwest).
+The largest private landowners bordering the airport include Eklutna, Inc. (northeast and southwest) and Izaak Walton League, which houses the Birchwood Recreation and Shooting Park (BRSP) (northwest).